USS Ogden (LPD-5): Vietnam era

 After training off Norfolk, Virginia, Ogden arrived at San Diego, California, on 29 October 1965 to join the United States Pacific Fleet and complete her initial training.
 In her first year of service the ship deployed twice to South Vietnam (8 February through 4 April 1966 and 16 May through 7 July 1966), bringing Marines and their equipment to the Vietnam War.
 On her return passages, she brought damaged vehicles home for repair.
 During the summer of 1966, she conducted experiments with aircraft capable of vertical or short landing and take-off.
 Ogden participated in Operation End Sweep in Haiphong Harbor as a member of Task Force 78 from January 1973 through July 1973, clearing mines with RH-53A helicopters.

+During this operation, at least 23 crewman refused to obey orders and demanded to see the captain.
+Ten of them were convinced to return to duty.
+The remainder were court-martialed in The Philippines.
+They were sentenced to loss of rank and up to 75 days hard labor.

 In the summer of 1977, Ogden stood off Camp Pendleton Marine Corps Base and acted as the base vessel for the U.S. Army's 2nd Battalion 39th Infantry Regiment of the 1st Brigade of the 9th Infantry Division as it was undergoing amphibious warfare training.
 After this was completed Ogden embarked this unit and transported it back to Fort Lewis, Washington.